-Ok, so time to scare you so more.
+Ok, so it’s time to scare you more.
 The failure rate as a momentum trader is over 90%!
 That’s right…you’re joining an industry where the odds are stacked against you.
 This is a good post if you’re looking for day trading secrets.
 You’re about to join a club where you’ll be trading against the best traders in the world.
 Don’t let that discourage you.

-Now that we’ve gotten the tough love out of the way, let’s talk a little about day trading strategies for beginners.
+Now that we’ve gotten the tough love out of the way let’s talk a little about day trading strategies for beginners.

 If you want to become successful, one of the most important things to remember is that proper risk management strategies will be the key to your success.
 Ideally, you want to have at least a 2:1 profit/loss ratio.
 Never risk more than you can potentially make!

 What Is the Best Strategy for Day Trading?

 Undoubtedly, the gap & go is the best strategy for day trading!
 How it works:

 - Hunt for gapping stocks with a minimum of 3% gain pre-market

 - Watch for breakouts on daily charts (news is one of the best breakout catalysts)

 - Yearly or all-time highs create huge breakouts